A snake charmer threatens to wrap a cobra around my neck.

 There are also fascinating inscriptions made by early Phoenicians on the rock walls, believed to be maps of the surrounding area.

 Then we drive an hour through green hilly fields to Tetouan.

 One of the oldest cities in Morocco, Tetouan receives far fewer international tourists than Marrakesh.

-The souk in its medina, stuffed with 40,000 shops, feels more authentic than Marrakesh’s Medina.
+Stuffed with 40,000 shops, its souk – the Tetouan Medina – feels more authentic than Marrakesh’s Medina.
 (In fact, apart from our small group, I don’t see another Western face among the throng of locals.)

 Our guide warns us: “If you get lost, I’ll never find you!”